-✓ G1.
-DEMONSTRATES THE EXPECTATIONS OF THE PROFESSION INCLUDING CODES OF ETHICS, PROFESSION, STANDARDS OF PRACTICE AND RELEVANT LAW AND POLICY.
-DN acts in an ethically questionably manner and does not follow federal and state laws and school policies.
-DE inconsistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.).
-ME consistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.); EE ANDintentionally adheres to and can articulate federal and state laws, school policies and ethical guidelines.
+G1.
+DEMONSTRATES THE EXPECTATIONS OF THE PROFESSION INCLUDING CODES OF ETHICS, PROFESSIONAL STANDARDS OF PRACTICE AND RELEVANT LAW AND POLICY.
+InTASC 9j, 90 DN acts in an ethically questionable manner and does not follow federal and state laws and school policies.
+DE inconsistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.). М E consistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.); EE ANDintentionally adheres to and can articulate federal and state laws, school policies and ethical guidelines.

-- Does the student teacher exhibit professionalism in their actions and discourse with students and other adults in the setting? - 2.
+- 1. Does the student teacher exhibit professionalism in their actions and discourse with students and other adults in the setting? - 2.
 Can the student teacher identify specific situations that have called for special attention to confidentiality?
-How has he/she handled these situations? - 3.
+How have they handled these situations? - 3.
 Does the student teacher adhere to all policies regarding special education? - 4.
 Does the student teacher demonstrate high standards of ethical behavior and professional competence? - 5.
 Does the student teacher's dress distract students from learning? - 6.
 Is the student teacher's dress consistent with school division standards for teachers? - 7.
 Does the student teacher's dress allow for appropriate interaction with students?

 G2.
 TAKES INITIATIVE TO GROW AND DEVELOP THROUGH INTERACTIONS THAT ENHANCE PRACTICE AND SUPPORT STUDENT LEARNING.
-DN infrequently participates in school-based learning experiences.
+InTASC 9a, 9b, 9d, 9n, 10r DN infrequently participates in school-based learning experiences.
 DE takes ownership of professional growth by participating in school-based professional learning experiences; ME ANDpractices the new strategies learned to support student learning; EE ANDactively seeks and engages in ongoing professional learning opportunities in order to meet professional goals in support of student learning.

-- 1. Does the student teacher attend faculty meetings and professional development sessions? - 2.
-Does the student teacher attend collaborative sessions to discuss planning and instruction? - 3.
+1. Does the student teacher attend faculty meetings and professional development sessions?

+- 2. Does the student teacher attend collaborative sessions to discuss planning and instruction? - 3.
 Does the student teacher apply and reflect on strategies learned in meetings and professional development? - 4.
 Does the student teacher demonstrate a commitment to learning with understanding? - 5.
 Does the student teacher model life-long learning and take a leadership role in refining classroom and school practices that address the needs of all adolescents, successful practice, and experience?

 G3.
-COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE.
-DN frequently makes errors in grammar, usage, and spelling in professional contexts.
+COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE WITH ALL STAKEHOLDERS.
+InTASC 3I, 8h, 10n DN frequently makes errors in grammar, usage, and spelling in professional contexts and does not access interpretation and translation services when appropriate.
 DE periodically makes errors in grammar, usage, and spelling in professional contexts.
-ME uses correct grammar, usage, and spelling in professional contexts; EE ANDspeaks and writes correctly and fluidly in professional contexts.
+M E speaks and writes professionally and effectively in different environments AND accesses interpretation and translation services as appropriate; EE ANDuses multiple methods for communication, including appropriate technology.

 - 1. Does the student teacher use the language of mathematics to express ideas precisely? - 2.
 Is the student teacher aware of cultural and language differences within the class? - 3.
 Does the student teacher respond appropriately to those differences? - 4.
 Is the student teacher comfortable with students who speak and write differently? - 5.
 Does the student teacher communicate professionally with parents and administrators? - 6.
-Does the student teacher communicate and collaborate appropriately with professional colleagues?

-7. Does the student teacher communicate mathematical thinking orally and in writing to peers, faculty and others?
+Does the student teacher communicate and collaborate appropriately with professional colleagues? - 7.
+Does the student teacher communicate mathematical thinking orally and in writing to peers, faculty and others?